Harvey Danger: Early years (1992–1995)

 Harvey Danger began in 1992 with University of Washington classmates Jeff Lin and Aaron Huffman deciding "it might be fun to start a band."
 Huffman and Lin, who were both student journalists on the staff of The Daily of the University of Washington student newspaper, took the name "Harvey Danger" from a phrase graffitied onto the wall of the newspaper's office.
 Lin and Huffman played house parties and bars as a duo under the Harvey Danger name until 1993, when they invited Evan Sult to be their drummer.
 Despite his complete lack of drumming experience, Sult agreed, bringing along his own similarly inexperienced classmate Sean Nelson.
 Nelson was also a colleague of Lin and Huffman at The Dailys arts and entertainment section The Glass Onion.

-The foursome played their first show on April 21, 1994 at the now-defunct Lake Union Pub; Sult and Nelson, both under 21, were only permitted entry during the set.
+The foursome played their first show on April 21, 1994, at the now-defunct Lake Union Pub; Sult and Nelson, both under 21, were only permitted entry during the set.
 That summer, the band moved into Nelson's student house together and began holding band practices in the basement.
-The band had little money and their drum set for their first few shows consisted of nothing more than a laundry bucket, three hubcaps, and a jar of pickles.
 More shows at the Lake Union Pub and other low-rent Seattle clubs followed, leading to exposure in The Seattle Times.

 As the band began playing more shows at increasingly reputable venues, their songwriting gained momentum.
 In 1994, the band produced a six-song demo tape, sold at shows for $3.